Tatone26/Numworks-games/README.md

   - go to my.numworks.com/apps (on chromium)
   - follow the instructions on the website, and put the file(s) you downloaded.
   - click DOWNLOAD and you're good to go !

+### Some technical details of the Numworks calculator
+#### Or what make these games more difficult to make than you think

+As I'm not an expert at all, I won't talk about the *truly* technical stuff.
+You can start [here](https://www.numworks.com/engineering/software/#read-our-coding-guidelines) if you want more details.

+- The RAM is only 256kb, and the stack is only 32kb.
+I know you can use around 125kb + 32kb of this RAM in the applications.
+It is really small but by being careful, it does not cause a lot of problems.
+- There is no heap and no std, so no malloc to use.
+This changes a lot of things, but the **heapless crate** can solve most problems.
+I still had to rewrite some very basic functions, as I didn't want to import another crate.
+- The screen is 320x240 pixels and uses RGB565 (16 bits) colors.
+That means you need 2 bytes / pixel when drawing anything, which is a lot in this context.
+- The refresh rate is not bad (45Hz) **BUT** it works from the top-left to the bottom-right.
+This means that rectangles drawn too late in the frame can look *really* bad in the bottom-right corner.
+It seems to be a good pratice to draw from right to left if possible.
+- The VBlank time is pretty small too, so it is next to impossible to draw the entire screen.
+It is definitely able too, but I couldn't find how with the tools we have.